Carlos Alcántara (actor)

-Carlos Alberto Alcántara Vilar (born 12 November 1964) is a Peruvian stand-up comedian and actor.
+Carlos Alberto Alcántara Vilar (born 12 November 1964) also known as Cachín or Machín (due to the character he was cast in Pataclaun) is a Peruvian stand-up comedian and actor.

 Personal life

 He was born in Lima.
 Alcantara grew up in a working-class family, in the Unidad Vecinal de Mirones in Cercado de Lima.
-Carlos first appeared in a film with Los 7 pecados capitales of Leonidas Zegarra, in 1981 at age 17.
+Carlos first appeared in a film with Los 7 pecados capitales (The 7 Deadly Sins) of Leonidas Zegarra, in 1981 at age 17.

 In 2010, after 17 years together, Alcántara married Jossie Lindley.
 They have three children.

 Career

 Alcántara joined the Drama Club of Lima, where he debuted as an actor in 1986 with works like La malquerida, Los tres mosqueteros, Cuatro historias de alquiler, La mujer del año and Viva el duque nuestro dueño.